ASIC Company Compliance

 Foreign companies registered in Australia must complete several annual compliance tasks:

-- Annual Return (Form 6010): Due within one month of registration anniversary
+- Annual Return (Form 406): Due within one month after the AGM, where the company qualifies for financial reporting relief

 - Local Agent Confirmation: Verified as part of annual return